 - Pour immediately onto the wafers with peanut butter and be sure to scrape all your pudding into this and spread to cover any side wafers.

 - Optional to sprinkle crumbs from the box or crush wafers yourself to coat uncovered pudding on top.
 Make sure no banana is uncovered to turn dark.
-(Bananas stay so fresh in this which is really great because I often make this dish to keep bananas from going to waste so they are not bought fresh yet keep fresh looking at least two days and I don't know past that since it is gone by then even without company around!)
+(Bananas stay so fresh in this, which is really great because I often make this dish to keep bananas from going to waste.
+In the pudding, they're good for at least two days; I don't know past that since it is gone by then even without company around!)

 Crunchy or Creamy

-Banana or vanilla pudding is good in this and I know that would be just whichever you like.
+Banana or vanilla pudding are both good in this recipe, so use whichever you like.
 Any traditional or regular banana pudding I have eaten for years had both.
-When I was a child growing up it was always vanilla because everyone made their own puddings which of course would be vanilla...just filled with bananas once it was cold.
+When I was a child growing up it was always vanilla because everyone made their own puddings (which of course would be vanilla) just filled with bananas once it was cold.
 I could never stand a banana pudding where the bananas had turned dark!
 That has never happened in this instant pudding recipe!
-One reason I love it so much.
-You can shop for low fat and/or low sugar items to use in these.
+That's one reason I love it so much.
+You can shop for low-fat and/or low-sugar items to use in these.
 I have bought the sugar-free pudding but have not tried that yet.
 Maybe soon.

-Put pudding dessert covered in fridge and as soon as it is chilled through it is ready.
-Usually about one half hour to one hour, depending on your fridge's coldness or possibly where you place it there.
+Put pudding dessert covered in the fridge and as soon as it is chilled through it is ready.
+Usually, about one-half hour to one hour, depending on your fridge's coldness or possibly where you place it there.
 You can put your two cups of milk in the freezer about 15 minutes to fix the puddings and have them ready even quicker.
 Your pudding just needs some minutes to thicken on its own and it is ready.
-To be honest many do not make it to the fridge if I am making it for the soul purpose of a snack!
-Especially the Fifth Avenue Pudding!
+To be honest many do not make it to the fridge if I am making it for the sole purpose of a snack!
+Especially the 5th Avenue Pudding!
 Yum.

-Fifth Avenue Pudding Tastes like Fifth Avenue Candy Bar!
+5th Avenue Pudding Tastes Just Like the Candy Bar!